Macau Sept gambling revenue disappoints, reflects China slowing

 HONG KONG (Reuters) - Gambling revenue in Macau rose a weaker-than-expected 12.3 percent in September, indicating China’s slowing economy is increasingly hurting the appetite of wealthy mainland gamblers to place bets in the world’s largest casino market.

-September’s revenue at 23.87 billion patacas, announced by the Macau government on Thursday, was the second weakest revenue figure this year.
+September’s revenue at 23.87 billion patacas ($2.99 billion), announced by the Macau government on Thursday, was the second weakest revenue figure this year.

 Analysts had forecast September growth in the tiny enclave on China’s southern coast, to be up 15-17 percent, ahead of a national holiday week starting on October 1.